blockades/scanner/README.md

   * Once I have done this I then need to reassess approach for MVP
   * Also need to consider more thorough testing - what is the minimum amount
   * Pie in the sky is to also use spark - but this should come after the MVP (data + visualisation + sonification?)
   *
-  * SUPERVISOR QUESTIONS
-  * Speak with David about this.
-  * Plan atm is to pull all of the blockchain data out and then display as a graph, polling for new blockchain data.
-  * Is this ok?
-  *
-  * Questions about submission format - how to provide it in such a way that it works?
-  * - how detailed do I need to go in terms of mocking etc
-  * - what happens if I submit early?
-  * - what is the submission due date?
-  * - how much feedback can I get?
-  *
   */